MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/policy-statements.md

 ---
-title: "Fusion: Cost management sample policy statements"
+title: "Fusion: Cost Management sample policy statements"
-description: Explanation of the concept cost management in relation to cloud governance
+description: Explanation of the concept Cost Management in relation to cloud governance
 author: BrianBlanchard
 ms.date: 1/4/2019
 ---

-# Fusion: Cost management sample policy statements
+# Fusion: Cost Management sample policy statements

 Individual cloud policy statements are guidelines for addressing specific risks identified during your risk assessment process.
 These statements should provide a concise summary of risks and plans to deal with them.
 Each statement definition should include these pieces of information: